johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 ```

-## Running a Program in a Child Process
+## Run a Program in a Child Process
 By this point, the shell is capabale of distinguishing built-in commands from external programs.
 In the event that the user has elected to run a program (e.g. `/bin/ls`), we will need to create a child process that will have its address space overwritten with that of the elected program.
 Our shell is not capable of running background processes, so instead it will create a child process and halt until the child process has terminated.

 Unix operating systems provide three systems calls that facilitate this form of process control.
 A brief description of the three follows.